zrothauser/all-in-one-event-calendar/readme.txt

 **[ai1ec exact_date="5-10-2015"]**

 == Changelog ==

+= Version 2.3.12 =
+* Improved: Added "Videos" button in the box support section.
+* Improved: Restructured event cost vs ticketing for a better user experience.
+* Improved: Edit event page to accept Ticket URL and Organizer website URL without protocol (http or https).
+Organizer email validation was also added to prevent invalid emails.
+* Improved: Added error notices if required PHP extensions (mbstring and iconv) are missing when the plugin is installed.
+* Improved: Performance optimizations for embedded widgets.
+* Improved: Optimizations to reduce the traffic from search engine robots.
+* Fixed: The email notification was not breaking lines for hosted plans or when wpMandril was installed.
+* Fixed: Ticketing Beta - Every ticket type dropdown defaults to 1 instead of the actual minimum.
+* Fixed: Ticketing Beta - Ticket Types got misaligned when one ticket is closed.
+* If you want to see the release notes for Add-ons, then please visit [this page](http://time.ly/document/release-notes).

 = Version 2.3.11 =
 * New: Now the calendar is set up automatically when you install the plug-in for the first time